 Running tables are not a 100 percent accurate prediction but a guide.
 There will be some differences depending on how you are training.
 Event specific training will have an impact on your paces as you may be more fit for one event compared to the other.
 A speed workout of 10 x 200m will have a greater impact on your 5km time compared to your marathon time.
 If you train to run your best 5km and do not run any long runs over 15km your marathon time will be at a lower level.
 The same is true for the reverse.
 If you only run long easy pace runs your 5km may not be at the same level as your marathon.

 When you use the pace tables as a guide you can set up a range for your pace rather than running the exact pace.
 Your 10km race time fits in the middle of the table and is a good starting point if you have a 10km race time to use.
-Right now there are no races, so you can use your mile time trial time as a starting point to pace your workouts.
+Right now there are no races, so you can use a one mile time trial time as a starting point to pace your workouts.

 Using the table below if you run a 8 minute mile your predicted 5km is 27:43, 10km 57:33, 15km 1:29, Half 2:08, and Marathon 4:30.
 This is a good starting point as you now have all of your paces for workouts.
 The paces for an 8 minute mile are: 1 mile 4:57 per km, 5km 5:32 per km, 10km 5:45 per km, Tempo/15km 5:55 per km, Half 6:05 per km, Full 6:24 per km.